Navid200/xDrip/docs/Dexcom/StartG6Sensor.md

 ---

 #### **What if you made a mistake?**
 If you start a new sensor and you see readings before a 2-hour warm-up, check the status page.
-If you see anything other than 0 for Sensot Status, it means that you rushed and the transmitter still thinks it is on the previous sensor!
+If you see anything other than 0 for Sensor Status, it means that you rushed and the transmitter thinks that it is still on the previous sensor!
 You need to follow the restart instructions on this [link](../Restart-G6-sensor.md) following link as soon as possible to address this.